dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ;; MSG SIZE  rcvd: 59
 ```

-`dig` also doesn't support CAA inheritance, and the output of the query is the binary-encoded record.
+`dig` also doesn't support CAA inheritance, and the output of the query is the binary-encoded record (although in newer versions of `dig`, support for parsing the record data is present).

 In order to test the development of our CAA implementation, at DNSimple we developed a simple utility called [`dnscaa`](https://github.com/weppos/dnscaa).
 It's a Go package that allows you to fetch CAA records, and it comes with a handy CLI.